Understanding how LemLib's motions work

 This is great!
 We now have super smooth, curving arc motions that go straight to our target point.
 Alas, there are still myriad edge cases that we need to consider.

 Level 5.
-Let’s look back at our arcade
+Letās look back at our arcade function:

-is very large) will be greater than the maximum motor power.
-This won’t break the motors (luckily), but it will cause the powers to get clamped to the maximum.
+There is a subtle bug here, known as oversaturation.
+If both straight and turn are very high (close to the maximum motor power), the input to moveRightSide (or moveLeftSide, if turn is very large) will be greater than the maximum motor power.
+This wonāt break the motors (luckily), but it will cause the powers to get clamped to the maximum.
 This leads to the turn amount being less than expected.
-To avoid this, we can scale down (desaturate
+To avoid this, we can scale down (desaturate) both sideās power if either is too large.
+This way, even if the robot moves a bit slower, the turning radius will be more accurate.
+Hereās a helpful diagram from a LemLib issue:

 The change looks like this: